 Many countries have drinking guidelines.
 These show what governments consider reasonable drinking levels.
-However, drinking guidelines differ widely.
+But drinking guidelines differ widely.
 Some maximum levels are twice as high as others.
 Yet the medical research findings are available to all countries!

 - Guidelines not Science-Based

-- Consumption Under-reported
+- Drinking Under-reported